 Martin Bridgeman had his first musical experiences growing up in Dublin, soaking up music from his cousins’ record collections and listening to Radio Luxembourg, pirate radio, RTE and the BBC.
 He found himself on pirate radio as a teenager for a few years both behind and on the mic before swapping a microphone for a drum kit, playing with a variety of bands in the heyday of the Temple Bar artistic community in the 1980’s.

-Since December 2017 he’s on air twice a week with a new programme which combines his many musical loves and his love of the Irish language called “Ceol Anocht”.
+Since December 2017 he’s on air twice a week with “Ceol Anocht”, a mix of classic songs and new Irish music.
 It’s a show where Irish music features prominently and is heavily supported on air and on his many Studio 2 Sessions.
-It’s a bilingual experience but there’s nothing exclusive about it.
-It you like music and don’t get hung up on labels, Tuesday and Thursdays at 10:00 p.m. is the place to be.
-Those unlucky enough not to live near Kilkenny or Carlow can listen on www.kclr96fm.com or via the KCLR App.
+It you like music and don’t get hung up on labels, Tuesday and Thursdays between 10:00 p.m. and 1:00 a.m. is the place to be.
+Those unlucky enough not to live near Kilkenny or Carlow can listen on www.kclr96fm.com, via the KCLR App or on the Irish Radioplayer App.

-Outside of radio, he hosts the monthly Open Mic night at Ryan’s Bar and has begun to promote Songwriter nights at the unique Hole In The Wall tavern, featuring Irish performers.
-He’s also a member of the team for the IMRO award winning Kilkenny TradFest since its inception and has been involved in the Alternative Kilkenny Arts Fringe Festival since 2015.
+Outside of radio, he hosts the monthly Open Mic night at Ryan’s Bar and has begun to promote Songwriter nights at the unique Hole In The Wall tavern, featuring Irish and international performers.
+He’s also a member of the team for the IMRO award winning Kilkenny TradFest since its inception.

 He’s a committed fan of music in all its forms and is a well-respected member of the Kilkenny music and arts scene, a city that punches way above its weight musically and artistically speaking.